AndrewStanton94/impress.js/README.md

     because sometimes it's useful in a presentation to hide everything and just talk

+  - **custom step perspective**

+    sometimes you may want to affect a step's perspective, use data-perspective="number" for that, the resulting perspective is the default multiplied by the number

 ### impress.js API changes

  - added **curr()** call in the impress API to return the current step